massCodeIO/masscode.io/docs/index.md

   name: massCode
   text: Boost your productivity
   tagline: |
     A free and open source code snippets manager for developers.
-It helps you create and organize your own personal snippets collection and have quick access to it.
+It helps you create and organize your own personal snippet collection and have quick access to it.
   actions:
     - theme: brand
       text: Get massCode